China ambassador accuses Canada and allies of racism

-China's ambassador to Canada accused the country Wednesday of "white supremacy" in calling for the release of two Canadians detained in China last month.
+China's ambassador to Canada accused the country Wednesday of "white supremacy" in calling for the release of two Canadians detained in China last month, while describing the detentions as an "act of self-defense."

 The arrests were in apparent retaliation for the arrest of a top Chinese tech executive in Canada.